I don’t know where to begin.

-Back to the letter I'm trying to write.
+Back to the letter.
 Weird people, meaning the not fun weird, but truly weird-weird type, bother me.
 Sometimes after I encounter one, the only thing I can think of to do about it is simply to write them an open letter that they will never, ever read.

 I forgot how outgoing the people are down here in the bayou.
 I quite like it, except when it’s in the form of unwelcome sexual advances and/or attempted pick-ups.
 Then I dislike it a LOT.
 Especially if my children are with me.
 It’s one thing for a stranger to bother me when I’m alone, but usually one or both of my kids are present and staring with their big saucer eyes.
 That is what happened today and I am still so furious that I’m starting to sweat a little just typing this.